 One cannot move forward with the process of deployment without going through the Continuous Integration and Continuous Delivery tools.
-The CI/CD tools are an essential part of implementing a reliable and incessant delivery pipeline that reduces the software development cycle and increases the rate of deployment as well as efficiency.
-This effectiveness is marked by the core tenets of the DevOps and agile methodologies that are strictly supported by CI/CD tools.
+The DevOps CI/CD services are an essential part of implementing a reliable and incessant delivery pipeline that reduces the software development cycle and increases the rate of deployment as well as efficiency.
+This effectiveness is marked by the core tenets of the DevOps and agile methodologies that are strictly supported by DevOps CI/CD services.

 How do we set up a CI/CD Pipeline?